School of Architecture (University of Illinois Urbana-Champaign)

-The University of Illinois School of Architecture is an academic unit within the College of Fine & Applied Arts at the University of Illinois Urbana-Champaign.
-The school is organized around four Program Areas - Building Performance, Detail + Fabrication, Health + Well-being, and Urbanism.
+The School of Architecture is a department-level school within the College of Fine and Applied Arts at the University of Illinois Urbana-Champaign.

+The School of Architecture is organized around six areas: Building Performance; Detail + Fabrication; Health + Well-being; History + Theory + Preservation; Design of Tall Buildings; and Urbanism.
 Faculty teach and conduct research in these areas in support of the School's primary objective to promote critical engagement with the design of a healthy and sustainable built environment.

 History

 The University of Illinois Urbana-Champaign was among the first American institutions of higher learning to offer a curriculum in architecture.
 Until 1868 there were no architectural schools in the United States, although Thomas Jefferson had proposed one at the University of Virginia in 1814.
 American architects were trained through apprenticeships or pursued studies abroad.
 The profession's growing awareness of the need for a professional architecture school in the United States was evidenced by the report of the Committee on Education at the first annual convention of the American Institute of Architects in 1867.

 In October 1868 the MIT architecture department opened with four students in the four-year course.
 Almost a thousand miles to the west, newly appointed Regent John Milton Gregory, at the newly established center of learning, the Illinois Industrial University (renamed the University of Illinois in 1878), also realized the need for formal professional training in architecture.
 Architecture was included in the Polytechnic Department of the proposed administrative structure Gregory presented to the trustees in May 1867.
 The first student in this curriculum, Nathan Clifford Ricker arrived in Urbana on January 2, 1870.
 Ricker became the first graduate of an architecture program in the United States in March 1873.
 He later became head of the Department of Architecture and oversaw the architectural education of many students.
 One, Mary Louisa Page, was the first woman to graduate with a degree in architecture in North America when she graduated from the University of Illinois in 1879.